need2edit/resume/README.md

 # Portfolio

+- [Gilt](https://apps.apple.com/us/app/gilt-shop-designer-sales/id331804452) - Shop on the go and get incredible steals for women, men, kids and home to inspire every facet of your life.
+Plus, find deals for unforgettable experiences available in your city.
+- [Rue La La](https://apps.apple.com/us/app/rue-la-la-shop-top-fashion/id373179553) - A friendly and fun way to shop for the latest Rue La La deals.
 - [ACP Tools](https://itunes.apple.com/us/app/acp-tools/id777516324?mt=8) - A mobile app for iOS/Android for empowering patients with advance care planning content; provides offline video playback and analytics
 - [AgreementKit](https://github.com/need2edit/AgreementKit) - A quick and easy way to ask for affirmative consent and terms and conditions on iOS
 - HelpscoutDocs - A swift package for interacting with the HelpScout help desk API